Seattle-Tacoma International Airport

 Rental Car Facility

-The Sea-Tac Airport consolidated Rental Car Facility (RCF) is a five-story, 2.1 million-square-foot structure that will support all airport-related rental car operations at one convenient location.
+The Sea-Tac Airport consolidated Rental Car Facility (RCF) is a five-story, 2.1 million-square-foot structure that supports all airport-related rental car operations at one convenient location.
 It is designed to meet the current and future demands of the traveling public, which is expected to reach 45 million annual passengers by 2025.
-The facility will greatly improve the size, space, and efficiency of rental car operations that were previously spread out from the main terminal garage and multiple off-site locations.
+The facility greatly improves the size, space, and efficiency of rental car operations that were previously spread out from the main terminal garage and multiple off-site locations.
 The RCF is the largest rental car facility with a green building LEED® Silver certification.
-It is scheduled to open for business on May 17.

 • Five–level facility covers 23 acres or approximately 2.1 million square feet